PavolUlicny/Local-AI-Agent/README.md

  │       ├─► Keyword Expansion & Dedup
  │       ├─► Planning Prompt (propose new queries)
  │       ├─► Query Filter Prompt (gate each candidate YES/NO)
- │       └─► Optional Fill Attempts until capacity reached │
+ │       ├─► Optional Fill Attempts (extra planning cycles) to fill remaining query slots │       └─► Round Accounting: A round counts only if ≥1 result for that query is accepted; queries yielding 0 accepted results are dropped without consuming the round budget.
+ │
  ├─► Aggregate & Truncate Results
  │